MaxCoGa/pp/PACKAGING.md

   - `dependencies:` — a space-separated list of dependencies (note: `pp` currently does not enforce dependencies)
   - `install:` — relative path to the install script inside the package (e.g. `install.sh`) (optional but recommended)
   - `uninstall:` — relative path to the uninstall script inside the package (e.g. `uninstall.sh`) (optional but recommended)
+  - `helper:` — space-separated list of helper files inside the package that should be preserved in `pp_info/<pkg>/` and kept available to the package manager during removal or upgrades (e.g. `helper: uninstall-gcc-from-dir.sh uninstall.sh`).
+Helpers are copied into `pp_info/<pkg>/` and made executable where applicable.

 Example MANIFEST
 ```